-- When using an OCI-hosted image, ensure to include the
+- When using an OCI-hosted image, you must include the

 oci://